PolnareffPark/QuPCA/QPCA/docs1/Example of benchmark.rst

 Example
 ====

-In the :mod:`~QPCA.benchmark` module, you will find 4 methods to benchmark the execution of Qpca algorithm.
+In the :mod:`~QPCA.benchmark` module, there are four methods available to benchmark the execution of the Qpca algorithm.
-Here below there are reported some possible usage of the methods of benchmarking.
+Below are some examples illustrating the usage of these benchmarking methods.

-First, a seed is set for the reproducibility of the experiments.
-Then, the resolution is set to 8 qubits and the matrix that will be considered is a 4x4 matrix with a custom list of eigenvalues.
-The number of measures for the eigenvectors reconstruction is set to 1000000.
+First, you set a seed to ensure the reproducibility of the experiments.
+Then, you specify a resolution of 8 qubits and define a custom list of eigenvalues for a 4x4 matrix.
+The number of measurements for the eigenvector reconstruction is set to 1.000.000.

 .. code-block:: python